 Johnny "Hook" Daniels was born July 22, 1954, in Quincy, Florida.
 He lived his life in the deep south of Fort Pierce, Florida, during the 1950s and ’60s, a racially charged era of the Civil Rights Movement.
 A veteran painter for more than 40 years, Johnny initially made frames for the group, a short time later he began his painting career as a young teen and was the youngest of the earliest core Florida Original Highwaymen.
 Johnny Daniels died on May 26, 2009.
-Daniels helped make Highwaymen Art the movement and the brand it is today.
+Daniels helped make Highwaymen Art the movement it is today.

 In the mid-sixties, Johnny Daniels started his journey by making frames for the group of painters; but was not happy with his earnings.
 He soon began to paint by watching his older brother Willie Daniels.
 Whenever Willie took breaks, stepped away from his scenes, or wasn't looking, Johnny took the opportunity to practice his skills inside Willie's work.
 Johnny also enjoyed watching one of his friends Livingston Roberts create his masterpieces.
 Willie was not fond of his younger brother's habits, one day, Willie decided to take Johnny to the fields to pick oranges.
 He made enough money to buy his own art supplies and never stopped painting!
 Johnny earned his place in the world of art history.
 In 2004, Florida Original Highwaymen Johnny Daniels was inducted into the Florida Artist Hall of Fame.